 The proposed capacity commitment mechanism would provide a payment to non-peaking dispatchable generators to remain online at their minimum safe operating level (MSOL) should they be needed for system security or reliability purposes based on AEMO forecasts during the pre-dispatch process.

-A consultation paper was published on 2 July 2020 seeking feedback on this, and other related rule change requests.
-Submissions from stakeholders should be provided to the AEMC by 13 August 2020.
+A consultation paper was published on 2 July 2020 seeking feedback on this, and other related rule change requests by 13 August 2020.

 Other relevant system services rule change processes underway